 Sunday, November 21, 2010

-Foreigner's Appreciation Of A Singapore Band: 'Sir Barclay More' Flies Through Time And Space
+Foreigner's Appreciation Of A Singapore 60s Vinyl EP: 'Sir Barclay More'

 "Focussing in music from the past, not reissued, and not easily found in common blogs, here's for you those most special songs appearing in my path; great songs, usually in small places, that broaden hearts and give some brightness to the surrounding nonsense.

-With some of the most acid guitars ever recorded in Asia, Sir Barclay More is a quite unusual case of early psychedelia on a martian context.
+With some of the most acid guitars ever recorded in Asia, Sir Barclay More is a quite unusual case of early psychedelia on a Martian context.
 And even more so, keeping in mind that in 1967 all the area was still hypnotized by the clean Fender of Hank Marvin.
-If this song came from some of the classic anglo-saxon countries, it would more than surelly be quite well known by all specialists of the genre.
-But no. That urgent and spatial Electric Prunes psycofuzz comes from a zone not so well explored.
+If this song came from some of the classic Anglo-Saxon countries, it would more than surely be quite well known by all specialists of the genre.
+But no. That urgent and spatial Electric Prunes psycho-fuzz comes from a zone not so well explored.

 This epic song, including a passional murder and posterior execution, was written by Terry Marsden, a singer songwriter who around that time also made some interesting material for other popular local artists like The Reyes Sisters, Winston & The Dukes, Stevie Loraine or the british singer based in the island, Bobby Lambert.
 Sir Barclay More flies through time and space